camunda/camunda-docs-static/get-started/content/javaee6/deploy.md

 The next step consists in building and deploying the process application.

-# Deploy the Process Application
+# Build the Process Application

-To deploy the process application select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`.
+To deploy the process application select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Clean` and afterwards `Run As / Maven Install`.
 This will generate a WAR file named `pizza-order.war` in the `target/` folder of your Maven project.

-If the `pizza-order.war` file is not visible after having performed the Maven build, you need to refresh the project (F5) in eclipse.
+If the `pizza-order.war` file is not visible after having performed the Maven build, you need to refresh the project (F5) in Eclipse.

-## Deploy to WildFly
+# Deploy to WildFly

 To deploy the process application, copy and paste the `pizza-order.war` from your Maven project `target` folder to the `$CAMUNDA_HOME/server/wildfly-VERSION/standalone/deployments` folder.